dypoli/computing-hyper-triangle/README.md

 - `VIU+.cpp` - Optimized version of the Vertex Insertion Update algorithm
 - `HelperFunc.h` - Utility functions and pattern detection
 - `read_data.cpp` - Data loading functions
 - `NewVertices.txt` - File specifying which vertices to add to which hyperedges
-- `MarkTable.txt` - Table marking affected hyperedges
+- `MarkTable.txt` - Table marking affected hyperedges as decribed in the paper
-- `PreRecordedTable.txt` - Pre-computed structure for optimization
+- `PreRecordedTable.txt` - Pre-recorded table as decribed in the paper
-- `TriangleNumber.txt` - Output file for hyper-triangle counts
+- `TriangleNumber.txt` - input file for hyper-triangle counts before inserting
 - `unique-email-Enron.txt` - Enron email dataset

 **Algorithm Overview:**